-The Matrix Game Board is an original engineering project by Dorian Todd, focused on designing and building an interactive Tic-Tac-Toe game.
+The Matrix Game Board is an engineering project focused on designing and building an interactive and tactile Tic-Tac-Toe game.
 The project's innovation lies in using nine separate 8x8 LED matrix displays to serve as both the visual game board and the player input mechanism.

 Developed as a technical challenge, this project documents the entire engineering process, from initial research and CAD design through manufacturing, complex wiring, assembly, and testing.
 It highlights a unique approach of using the LED matrices themselves as pressure-sensitive buttons, activated by underlying mechanical switches, all housed within a compact and portable form factor.